BrianInGermany/oldcardgames/content/_posts/en/2022-12-11-offenbach_molotov.markdown

 You are not required to make tricks, and can intentionally lose a trick, as long as you follow suit.

-Note: unlike other Jass games, undertrumping is allowed in Molotiov (if you don't understand this, it doesn't matter :) )
+Note: unlike other Jass games, undertrumping is allowed in Molotov (if you don't understand this, it doesn't matter :) )

 ## Scorekeeping
 The two players with the lowest round score write one tally, the highest player writes a "sack".